tpnurmi-code/GBB/README.md

 ### 3. Transparent model design
 The whole architecture is designed to be transparent and therefore function as a "laboratory" where different design choices can be tested.

+For longer-term vision for the project, see the [Phase II documentation](https://github.com/tpnurmi-code/GBB/blob/main/docs/PHASE_II.md)

 ## Architecture

 The architecture employs three distinct components.
 For more specific description of the file/directory structure, see [the project structure document](https://github.com/tpnurmi-code/GBB/blob/main/docs/GBB_PROJECT_STRUCTURE.md)